 - Identify theft

-Get Out of Jail: If the client is in jail, there are several ways attorney Pflaum helps him or her get out of jail as soon as possible before the first court date, or during the first court date at the arraignment.
+Get Out of Jail.
+When a client is in jail there are several ways attorney Pflaum helps him or her get released from jail before the first court date or during the first court date at the arraignment.

-There are many ways to defend an accusation of a theft crime and get the best possible results.
+There are many ways to defend and resolve an accusation of a theft crime successfully.

 - The accused did not intend to steal anything